mmrl-me/mmrl-metadata/README.md

 Experimental schema for describing diversity and identity for individuals in and casts of media objects.
 Where *media object* is defined as a particular media instance: a film, a season of a netflix show, an episode of a broadcast television series, a software release, an album release, a leak of a CDC report, a document containing a year of presidential tax reports, etc.

 This schema is in development, is considered experimental, and will remain versioned yet stubbornly unfixed.
-Design goal is to

-__Goals__
+__Design Goals__
 * Enumerate six dimensions of identity: age, sexuality, gender, nationality, ethnicity, and "z" or transhuman/human/meta categories
 * Enumerate a useful but minimal set of tags for describing each of the identity dimensions
 * Enumerate tags for common biases